KermanX/reactive-vscode/docs/guide/view.md

 })
 ```

 The `children` property in nodes is used to define the children of the node.
-The `treeItem` propert is required and is used to define the tree item of the node.
+The `treeItem` property is required and is used to define the tree item of the node.
 It should be a `vscode::TreeItem` object, or a promise that resolves to a `vscode::TreeItem` object.

 If you want to trigger an update based on some reactive values that aren't tracked in `treeData`, you can pass them to the `watchSource` option.